jrkong2001utm/jrkong2001utm/README.md

 <div id="header" align="right">
   <h1 style="font-size: 100px;"><b> Hi there, I'm Jia Rou!</b></h1>
   <h8>
-    I'm a 3rd year data engineering student who is passionate<br>
+    I'm a 3rd year data engineering student who is passionate about<br>
-    about digging into data to make the data more useful,<br>
+    digging into data to make the data more useful,informative and<br> meaningful to help people understanding their desires and make<br> decisions.
+I am proficient in predictive modeling, data processing,<br>
-    informative and meaningful to help people understanding<br>
+    and data mining algorithms,as well as scripting languages including<br> Python and Java.
+I am also capable of creating, developing, testing<br>
-    their desires and make decisions.
-I am proficient in predictive modeling, data processing, and data mining algorithms,as well as scripting languages including Python and Java.
-I am also capable of creating, developing, testing and deploying a system to provide services to the organizations. </h8>
+    and deploying a system to provide services to the organizations. </h8>
 </div>
 <br>
 <br>